HHSAPCompSci2020/capstone-project-mask-on-capstone/Mask On/doc/README -  Mask On! .txt

 Instructions:
 General Rules:
 	Objective: Bring the Covid count to 0 in as little time as possible Key binds: WASD to move player, ‘Q’ to drop a person in your inventory, ‘E’ to mask people on the board
 	Player: Run into people to pick them up.
 You can hold one person at a time.
 By running into specific buildings, you can drop people into the building.
 	Masks: Collectable objects you can obtain by running into the factory.
 You obtain 5 masks every time you visit the factory, which has a cooldown of 20s as they replenish the masks.
 	Hospital: You can drop infected (red) people off at the hospital by running into it.
 The people will stay in the hospital until they are cured.
 	Private Residences: No function, other than being an obstacle.
 	Covid Tracker: The bar will increase and decrease based on the Covid count on the board.
 Try to make the tracker reach 0 (completely white).
 	Task Bar: See what recommended tasks you should complete in order to finish the level.
 	Inventory: View what you currently have.
 	Map: Click on the circles OR rectangles to visit a county in California, whose respective color relates to their Covid case count (tiers).
 Yellow Tier (level 1):
 	Refer to general rules
+	Movement Note: The uninfected people move either vertically or horizontally.
+Infected people move at twice the speed, and when above, below, to the left, or to the right of you, they move away from you.
 Orange Tier (level  2):
 	Public Places: Run into these buildings while holding a doctor to convert it into a hospital.
 	Doctor: Run into them to pick them up.
 Doctors are immune to Covid, and are needed to convert public buildings into hospitals.
+	Movement Note: Doctors move along a diagonal on the grid, unlike normal people.
 Red Tier (level 3):
 	Vaccine Clinics: Run into these buildings while holding an uninfected, unvaccinated person to vaccinate them.
 They will leave the clinic immune to Covid.
 	Vaccinated People: Run into them to pick them up.
+	Functionality Note: When regular people run into an open vaccine clinic, they get masked, as the clinic hands out free masks when open.
 Purple Tier (level 4):
 	There’s a new variant of Covid in town!
 We now need to employ researchers at our vaccine clinics to create a new vaccine.
 	Vaccine Clinics: Run into these closed buildings while holding a researcher to employ them.
 The clinic will open up after the researchers create the vaccine.
 	Researcher: Run into them to pick them up.
-Researchers are immune to Covid, and are needed to open up vaccine clinics
+Researchers are immune to Covid, and are needed to open up vaccine clinics Movement Note: Researchers move to a random adjacent location, unlike regular people and doctors.

 Features List: